The $100,000 UX of ... Bulls?

 Plans change constantly.
 So, I must stay flexible and adjust quickly while keeping the user's needs at the center of every decision.

 The real world rewrites the rules.
 What makes sense on a whiteboard doesn't always survive the production floor.
-Testing in context is vital to finding blind spots and forcing more appropriate solutions.
+Testing in context was what kept us in the right path.

 The real world rewrites the rules.
 What makes sense on a whiteboard doesn't always survive the production floor.
-Testing in context is vital to finding blind spots and forcing more appropriate solutions.
+Testing in context was what kept us in the right path.

 The real world rewrites the rules.
 What makes sense on a whiteboard doesn't always survive the production floor.
-Testing in context is vital to finding blind spots and forcing more appropriate solutions.
+Testing in context was what kept us in the right path.

 The real world rewrites the rules.
 What makes sense on a whiteboard doesn't always survive the production floor.
-Testing in context is vital to finding blind spots and forcing more appropriate solutions.
+Testing in context was what kept us in the right path.

 Iteration drove progress.
-Each round of feedback improved clarity, usability, and focus.
-Letting the work evolve made the final result stronger than anything I could have planned from the start.
+Each round of feedback, every small tweak, and even the failed attempts made the final result stronger than anything I could have planned from the start.

 Iteration drove progress.
-Each round of feedback improved clarity, usability, and focus.
-Letting the work evolve made the final result stronger than anything I could have planned from the start.
+Each round of feedback, every small tweak, and even the failed attempts made the final result stronger than anything I could have planned from the start.

 Iteration drove progress.
-Each round of feedback improved clarity, usability, and focus.
-Letting the work evolve made the final result stronger than anything I could have planned from the start.
+Each round of feedback, every small tweak, and even the failed attempts made the final result stronger than anything I could have planned from the start.

 Iteration drove progress.
-Each round of feedback improved clarity, usability, and focus.
-Letting the work evolve made the final result stronger than anything I could have planned from the start.
+Each round of feedback, every small tweak, and even the failed attempts made the final result stronger than anything I could have planned from the start.

 After: Learning from the Handoff